Emergency Program Leadership and Documentation Review

 Integrated Exam Thinking

-The CHST blueprint separates topics into domains, but field questions often combine them.
-A fire prevention problem may involve hot work controls, worker training, emergency equipment, inspection records, subcontractor communication, and management follow-up.
+The blueprint separates topics into domains, but field questions combine them.
+A fire-prevention problem may involve hot-work controls, worker training, emergency equipment, inspection records, subcontractor communication, and management follow-up at once.
 A weak answer fixes only one document.
 A stronger answer controls the hazard, verifies the plan, communicates expectations, and records corrective action.

 Emergency Readiness Checklist

-• Site-specific emergency action plan with current routes, alarms, contacts, and muster areas.
+• Site-specific emergency action plan with current routes, alarm system, contacts, and muster areas.

 • Fire prevention controls for ignition sources, fuel storage, housekeeping, and hot work.